ludvigdoeser/ML_transformers/README.md

 ## Evaluation Metric

 The evaluation metric used is the **Word error rate** (`WER`), which is a common metric of the performance of an automatic speech recognition system.
-The val$
+The value indicates the average number of errors per reference word.
+This means that the lower the value, the better the performance of the ASR system with a WER of 0 being a perfect score.

 ## Future improvements on model performance